Award Closeout Procedures, Final Reporting, and Fund Inactivation

 The RA/Department must complete the following tasks during the Adjustment Period:

-• Confirm all required payroll adjustments requested via UPAY have been posted in the GL
+- Confirm all required payroll adjustments requested via UCPath have been posted in the GL timely and without any errors

-• Verify cost sharing expenditures, if required, are properly coded and recorded in the GL by the cut-off date for the 2nd accounting period after the award expiration date
+- Verify cost sharing expenditures, if required, and ensure that they are properly coded and recorded in the GL by the cut-off date for the 2nd accounting period after the award expiration date

-• Close all open POs for which all invoices have been paid by the end of the adjustment period
+- Close all open POs for which all invoices have been paid, deactivate applicable speedtypes, and notify staff of the change

-• Verify Overhead posted to the award for accuracy and refer any adjustment to CGA
+- Verify Overhead posted to the award for accuracy and refer any adjustments to CGA (only CGA is authorized to post Overhead adjustments to the GL)

 CGA will ensure the following are completed during the Adjustment Period:

-• Notify the DM of any unallowable overdrafts and expenses to be cleared during the adjustment period
+- Notify the RA of any unallowable overdrafts and expenses to be cleared during the adjustment period

-• Invoice the primary awardee where UC is the recipient of a subaward (or request an intercampus fund transfer if the primary awardee is another UC campus)
+- Invoice the primary awardee where another UC campus is the recipient of a subaward or request an intercampus fund transfer if the primary awardee is another UC campus

-• Ensure requests for reimbursement sent to CGA by UC subaward recipients are processing via Intercampus Transfer and the amounts are recorded in the fund
+- Ensure requests for reimbursement sent to CGA by UC subaward recipients are processed via Intercampus Transfer and the amounts are recorded to the award

 Preparing the Award Closeout Certification

-At the end of the Adjustment Period, the PI and DM need to confirm that all award costs - subaward costs, recharges, accruals, cost sharing, etc. - have been recorded in the GL by the cut-off date of the 2nd accounting period following award expiration (i.e., no surprise expenses will surface later).
-This is done by submitting an Award Closeout Certification form (as of July 1, 2014 the Certification form replaces the Concurrence Report, aka Closeout Instructions for an Award).
+At the end of the Adjustment Period, the PI and RA prepare and submit the Award Closeout Certification Form confirming that all award costs have been recorded in the GL by the cut-off date of the 2nd accounting period following the award expiration.

 Cost Share Reporting